-Greece: In response to the COVID-19 outbreak, there has been unprecedented monetary, fiscal and regulatory support to the economy and the banking system by national governments and the EU institutions.
+Greece: In response to the COVID-19 outbreak, there has been unprecedented monetary. fiscal and regulatory support to the economy and the banking system by national governments and the EU institutions.
 Since March 2020, the Greek government has introduced a series of support measures aimed at mitigating the economic and social impact of the pandemic.
-According to the Draft Budgetary Plan 2022 submitted to the EC by the Greek Governmentin October 2021, the total size of the stimulus and relief package approaches €43 billion, with measures of €23.1 billion in 2020, €16.8 billion planned for 2021, and €2.9 billion extending into 2022 including: (i) benefits to wage earners under labour suspension, and other categories of individuals affected by the pandemic such as seasonal workers, artists, and performers, and labour protection schemes, (ii) liquidity support to firms via the "Advance Payment" schemes, (iii) temporary tax breaks to private sector employees and permanent tax rate cuts to firms, (vi) rent subsidies to individuals and businesses affected by the pandemic, and compensation to landlords taking part in pandemic rent-reduction schemes, and (v) loan repayment moratoria and bans on foreclosures.
+According to the 2022 Budget (December 2021), the 2022 Stability and Growth Plan (April 2022) and the 2023 Budget (October 2023), the total size of the stimulus and relief package approaches €43.4 billion, with measures of €23.1 billion in 2020, €16.0 billion for 2021, and €4.3 billion extending into 2022 including: (i) benefits to wage earners under labour suspension, and other categories of individuals affected by the pandemic such as seasonal workers, artists, and performers, and labour protection schemes, (ii) liquidity support to firms via the "Advance Payment" schemes, (iii) temporary tax breaks to private sector employees and permanent tax rate cuts to firms, (vi) rent subsidies to individuals and businesses affected by the pandemic, and compensation to landlords taking part in pandemic rent-reduction schemes, and (v) loan repayment moratoria and bans on foreclosures.
+According to the 2023 Budget, the total cost of the measures aiming to address the COVID-19 pandemic in 2023 amounted to approximately €4.4 billion.
+In addition, according to the 2024 Draft Budget, the total budget cost of the support measures aiming to address the inflationary pressures stemming from the ongoing energy crisis amounted to €2.5 billion.